-How can you increase motivation and energy?
+How can you increase motivation and be more productive every day?

-How can we live every day with a clear intention to get closer to achieving our goals and living a happy, successful life?
+With a clear intention to get closer to achieving our goals and living a happy, successful life?

 It doesn’t have to be something that happens to you, it can be something that you create.

 Action will create better outcomes and new experiences for you.

 When my coaching clients are suffering from distraction, I simply get them to start taking action.
-To get fired up.
-To do something specific.

 This may be getting up earlier, or committing to achieving something specific every day.

-Even if it’s doing something for just 5 minutes, it’s often that little push that is enough to get them going and to increase motivation.
+Even if it’s doing something for just 5 minutes, that little push that is enough to get them to increase motivation.

-1. Simplify Your Life
+1. Simplify your life

 By creatively planning your life, it allows you to simplify.